Michael-Gardner/hpcc/README.md

 .../hpcc/files/iplist must be implemented.
 You may use hpcc/files/iplist.example as a reference for how to format the file.
 The iplist file is used to help generate the environment.xml manifest that will configure all your nodes.

 ##Usage

+####Running the cluster

+The primary tool you will use to run the cluster is located in /opt/HPCCSystems/sbin and is called hpcc-run.sh.
+This tool allows us to remotely run hpcc-init or individual component commands across all the machines that are declared in our environment.xml file (which was in turn, generated from Envgen and the iplist file.)
+The tool should be run as the user 'hpcc' and the following examples will clarify the usage.

+sudo -u hpcc /opt/HPCCSystems/sbin/hpcc-run.sh -a hpcc-init status sudo -u hpcc /opt/HPCCSystems/sbin/hpcc-run.sh -a hpcc-init start

+sudo -u hpcc /opt/HPCCSystems/sbin/hpcc-run.sh -c <component name> <action>
+sudo -u hpcc /opt/HPCCSystems/sbin/hpcc-run.sh -c mythor start

 ##Limitations